 Bald Hills

 Bald Hills is one of the top full-day hikes in Jasper National Park.
-It’s is an easy to moderate hiking trail.
+The trek to Bald Hills navigates an easy-to-moderate hiking trail.
 Along the way, you’ll find plenty of scenic vistas and photo ops to light you up.

 Most hikers tackle Bald Hills along the main fire road.
 It’s the easiest route up to the top of the hills and offers a more moderate incline than the narrower trail.